 Therre are several options for hosting digital products.
 If you have an ebook, workbook or planner then a platform like SendOwl or PayHip works well.
 But if your digital product is more complicated or you have multiple products then a course platform is the best option.
 I use MemberVault to host my digital products.
 It is flexible enough to host just about any product you can think of.

 Digital products can take on many forms.
-Even if you mostly see in person clients you can create a digital product ot use with your wellness business.
-Sign up for my MemberVault Quick start guide to get started creating your first or next digital product using MemberVault.
+Even if you mostly see in person clients you can create a digital product to use with your wellness business.
+If you need help planning your digital product journey, book a free call to see how I can help.